 There will always be people in your life that seem impossible to deal with.
 It could be that relative constantly posting nonsense on social media, that coworker who makes you dread coming into the office, or a messy roommate who never cleans up after themselves.

-At some point, everyone will have that person in their life that they can’t deal with and yet cannot get away from, either.
+At some point, everyone will have that person in their life who they can’t deal with and yet cannot get away from.

-So, what can you do to deal with someone you can’t stand?
+So, what can you do to deal with difficult people?

 Focus on The Problem, Not the Person